JanHerca/urantiapedia/output/wikijs/en/article/Paul_Snider/The_Urantian_religionist.md

 And all of this was within the framework of a formal religious denomination that had never heard of _The URANTIA Book_.

 For those who are searching for a better way than they have yet found, _The URANTIA Book_ provides numerous important clues.
 The world's definition of a major religion is one that attracts very large numbers of followers.
 But the URANTIA Papers help us to see this in a different way.
-They help us to understand that a major religion is one that is greatest in its Cod perception, one that most effectively leads its followers to become progressively more Godlike. _The URANTIA Book_ explains that “_The truth and maturity of any religion is directly proportional to its concept of the infinite personality of God and to its grasp of the absolute unity of Deity._” ([UB 1:5.10](/en/The_Urantia_Book/1#p5_10))
+They help us to understand that a major religion is one that is greatest in its Cod perception, one that most effectively leads its followers to become progressively more Godlike. _The URANTIA Book_ explains that “_The truth and maturity of any religion is directly proportional to its concept of the infinite personality of God and to its grasp of the absolute unity of Deity._” (<a id="a105_666"></a>[UB 1:5.10](/en/The_Urantia_Book/1#p5_10))

 There are also any number of passages that illuminate various dimensions of true religion.
-The essence of these definitions is that “_True religion is to know God as your Father and man as your brother_” ([UB 99:5.2](/en/The_Urantia_Book/99#p5_2)) “_... a living love, a life of [wholehearted] service._” ([UB 100:6.5](/en/The_Urantia_Book/100#p6_5))
+The essence of these definitions is that “_True religion is to know God as your Father and man as your brother_” (<a id="a107_205"></a>[UB 99:5.2](/en/The_Urantia_Book/99#p5_2)) “_... a living love, a life of [wholehearted] service._” (<a id="a107_306"></a>[UB 100:6.5](/en/The_Urantia_Book/100#p6_5))

-In contrast, “_...organized religion is man's attempt to socialize the worship of individual religionists._” ([UB 143:7.3](/en/The_Urantia_Book/143#p7_3))
+In contrast, “_...organized religion is man's attempt to socialize the worship of individual religionists._” (<a id="a109_110"></a>[UB 143:7.3](/en/The_Urantia_Book/143#p7_3))

 But whether we function inside the church or outside, we should always be learning.
 Truth did not stop with _The URANTIA Book_.
 The fifth epochal revelation does not claim to be the end of revelation.
 The love and uplifting inspiration of God is flashing all the time into the lives of sincere and truth-seeking religionists throughout the world.
 Because we have _The URANTIA Book_ does not for a moment mean that we alone are in possession of Capital “T” Truth.
-The book we study would call this “...theological arrogance...” and would tell us that “_There is not a Urantia religion that could not profitably study and assimilate the best of the truths contained in every other faith, for all contain truth._” ([UB 92:7.3](/en/The_Urantia_Book/92#p7_3))
+The book we study would call this “...theological arrogance...” and would tell us that “_There is not a Urantia religion that could not profitably study and assimilate the best of the truths contained in every other faith, for all contain truth._” (<a id="a111_712"></a>[UB 92:7.3](/en/The_Urantia_Book/92#p7_3))

 The important thing to remember when we consider our individual relationship with organized religion Capital “R” Religion — is this: All religions are limited, but man is unlimited.
 I have observed that in every religion sincere religionists seem to rise above the limitations of their religion.
-Outwardly they may go through the “_...rites, rituals, ... ceremonies..._” ([UB 92:3.3](/en/The_Urantia_Book/92#p3_3)), but inwardly they have grasped and attempt to live at levels of truth comprehension that transcend the limitations of their religion.
+Outwardly they may go through the “_...rites, rituals, ... ceremonies..._” (<a id="a113_372"></a>[UB 92:3.3](/en/The_Urantia_Book/92#p3_3)), but inwardly they have grasped and attempt to live at levels of truth comprehension that transcend the limitations of their religion.
 For those who are sincere, really sincere, the indwelling spirit of the Father lifts them up step by step to become great beacons of light for the rest of us.
 The point of this is that in every religion there are brilliant spiritual leaders who can teach us much.
 We can learn from them at the same time we are sharing with them the brilliant things we have found, But let us share with a warm and open heart, a sincere and humble heart.

 ## Building Bridges